Document Type : Research articles.

 Smith method detecting a 15% difference among treatment means varied 13

-difference among treatment means, 7 replications in the 1
+difference among treatment means, 7 replications in the 1st season and 8

 using the maximum curvature method detecting a 15% difference among